DPDK/dpdk/doc/guides/prog_guide/rcu_lib.rst

 reporting) in the readers.

 Hence, we need the characteristics of a small grace period and large critical section.
-This library addresses this by allowing the writer to do other work without having to block until the readers report their quiescent state.
+This library addresses these characteristics by allowing the writer to do other work without having to block until the readers report their quiescent state.

 RCU in DPDK
 -----------

-For DPDK applications, the start and end of a ``while(1)`` loop (where no references to shared data structures are kept) act as perfect quiescent states.
+For DPDK applications, the beginning and end of a ``while(1)`` loop (where no references to shared data structures are kept) act as perfect quiescent states.
 This will combine all the shared data structure accesses into a single, large critical section which helps keep the overhead on the